20 Best Restaurants in Barcelona Right Now (2026)

 Contracorrent Bar, Barcelona.
 Photo © Barcelona Food Experience.

-Why I love it: The unique but still down-to-earth dishes, and the fun wines.
+Why I recommend them: The unique but still down-to-earth dishes, and the fun wines.

 Best restaurants in Barcelona Mikan Barcelona